cesardka/jornada-do-baralho/README.md

 This project is not just about completing a challenge -- it's about storytelling, community, and paying homage to the creators who inspired me since 2007, when I started listening to them as a 14yo.

-Thank you for stopping by, reading this README in English despite (possibly) both me and you being Brazilian, and feel free to join me on this epic journey! ✨
+Thank you for stopping by, reading this README in English despite (possibly) both me and you being Brazilian (mas você pode ler a versão em português [aqui](README.pt-BR.md)), and feel free to join me on this epic journey! ✨

 I will update the website as the cards get signed. 🖖😉

----

-# Development

-## Credits

 ## Credits